Hajarhn/codebook-view/README.md

 When a new codebook version is released, re-download `codebook_viewer.html` from this repository and replace your local copy.
 The release date is shown in the **About** dialog inside the viewer.

-To be notified of new versions, click **Watch** at the top of this repository.

 ---